 7. Use flavors from around the globe

 Traditionally, golf courses have served up similar menus of quick and greasy foods that appeal to the masses.
 However, recent food trends have opened the door for restaurants to expand their offerings to include dishes from around the world.
-The key in re-creating authentic food is in using real recipes and ingredients from the country of origin.
+The key to re-creating authentic food is in using real recipes and ingredients from the country of origin.

 People are now showing a preference for African, Indian, and Middle Eastern food.
 A more diverse menu will also attract non-golfers from your area, which will boost overall sales, keep revenue coming in during the off-season, and give you the opportunity to offer food delivery through third-party apps like Uber Eats or GrubHub.